byunw/byunw.github.io/probability.md

    The probability distribution is a function.
 If we call the function f, the probability of choosing a blue ball can be denoted as the following. f(b) = 0.3.
 Now, we know what a probability distribution is!

+## What is a random variable?
+  A random variable assigns outcomes of an experiment to numbers.